-Provide a service to an occupier at a site.
-Adding a service for an occupier typically entitles them to use infrastructure devices on their network (phones, laptops, printers, and so on) to consume the services provided.
+Provide services to an occupier at a site.
+Adding a service for an occupier typically entitles them to use infrastructure devices on their network (phones, laptops, printers, and so on) to consume the services provided (internet, voice, and so on).

 Note: You will need to associate any new service with a contract.
-The contract specifies when the service and its associated charges will begin.
+If the contract begins in the future, its start date specifies when the service and its associated charges begin.

 Managing Occupier Services